nvasilakis/.dotrc/README.md

 ## Installation ##

-Installation scripts are located  to the [scripts] (scripts) repository.
-The easiest way  to install is to run `wget  n.vasilak.is/rc && chmod +x rc; ./rc`.
+Installation     scripts     are     located    in     the     [scripts] (https://github.com/nvasilakis/scripts) repo.
+Run `wget n.vasilak.is/rc &&  chmod +x  rc;  ./rc` to  install.
 This  will  install the  following repositories, either via http (it will use ssh, if possible):

 1. scripts, a tiny script library (scriptorium).
 1. dotrc, the unix configuration files.